DOCTORdripp/CAVERN/README.md

 A quest through a dreamlike world filled with Doge-like creatures.
 Help save the CAVERN and its inhabitants from certain doom, and find yourself some nice rewards.

+## Instructions

+Help your new friend through an embarrasing incident and help him find his uncle!
+You will be prompted to descend into the CAVERN where you should avoid fatal falls until you get to Uncle.

+Help Uncle clear his swamp that's been taken over by the undead in this Zombie Shooter 2 + Zombie (solo script) mini-game.

+Next you will be prompted to find a hidden relic in this modified PowerCube demo.
+Grabbing the relic will disable a mini barricade, allowing you onto the next part of the map where you can dunk the relic into the Fountain of Power using the F key.
+This will remove the remaining barricade, initiating the maze mini-game.

+The maze will be unlocked and there will be a 50% chance of mirroring the course.
+Find the mystical component, then bring it back to Uncle for inspection.
+He will need some time to inspect it, so come back after 1 week.
+The exit to the cave is on the far end of the swamp.

+More developments to come, including prize/giveaway mechanisms, additional hidden content, and token-gated experiences.

+## Built using

 **Awesome Repository DCL scripts utilized**

 Custom Zombie Mini-Game